-Goal # Description 2 All 2nd grade cohort students in SPCA schools will achieve benchmark status as measured end-of-year local measures (such as DIBELS) by the 2023-2024.
-An explanation of f why the LEA has developed this goal.
-Early literacy is p proven to support improved student achievement and students accessing core curriculum.
+Goal # Description 2 All 2nd grade students in RVCS schools will achieve benchmark status as measured end-of-year local measures (such as DIBELS) by 2023.

+Early literacy is proven to support improved student achievement and students accessing core curriculum.

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 The use of DIBELS measurements and locally identified interventions 20-21 2nd grade students-, 64% met the benchmark on the Oral Reading fluency exam.
-22-23 2nd grade students-, 70% met the benchmark on the Oral Reading Fluency exam.
-All 2nd grade cohort students will improve towards benchmark status as measured end-of-year local measures (such as DIBELS) by 2023.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 The use of DIBELS measurements and locally identified interventions 19-20 2nd grade students- 46 tested, 50% on benchmark 20-21 2nd grade students-47 students tested, 64% met the benchmark on the Oral Reading fluency exam.
+21-22 2nd grade students-58 students were tested and 67% cohort students met the benchmark on the Oral Reading fluency exam.
+All 2nd grade cohort students in RVCS schools will improve towards benchmark status as measured by end-of-year local measures (such as DIBELS) by the 2023-2024.

-Action # Title Description Total Funds Contributing 2.1 Progress Monitoring SPCA will implement progress monitoring and locally identified interventions.
-Teachers will attend professional development to continue to refine and monitor interventions.
-Yes
+Action # Title Description Total Funds Contributing 2.2 RVCS will implement progress monitoring and locally identified interventions.
+Teachers will attend professional development to Yes continue to refine and monitor interventions.